Architecture in Fort Wayne

 Lincoln Tower

 Indiana's first skyscraper stands at 312 feet.
-For decades after its completion at the start of the Great Depression, the building was the tallest building in Indiana.
+For decades after its completion at the start of the Great Depression, the building was the tallest in Indiana.
 Designed by Alvin M. Strauss, the art deco recalls New York City's Empire State Building in miniature.
 The inside features murals and bronze sculptures of the life of Abraham Lincoln.
 Learn More.

 Allen County Public Library

-Completely remodeled and expanded in 2007, the Main Branch of the Allen County Public Library attracts visitors from far and wide.
-From the plaza on Webster Street, you will enter a large, wide central atrium with abundant natural light.
-Stroll down the Great Hall toward the Krull Gallery at the Ewing Street entrance.
-The library celebrates readers of all ages, with fun, interactive spaces and whimsical design accents in children's services.
 Featuring the largest public genealogy collection in the United States, patrons can trace their heritage with thousands of volumes on open stacks.
 In the lower level, a modern auditorium hosts informative lectures and entertainment.
 Outside on the plaza, you can enjoy the public art from Sculptures with Purpose.
-The recently installed clock tower will keep you on schedule.
+The large clock tower will keep you on schedule.
 Learn more.

 Parkview Field